-While Bory notes that the problem is widespread, the DIB Task Force is working to combat it at SPP.
+While Bory notes that the problem is widespread, the DEIB Task Force is working to combat it at SPP.
 At its helm, Bory says she is “interested in getting folks — faculty, staff, students — at the policy table or in the classroom who aren't there, either historically or currently.”

 Imagine creating classrooms and policy and research where you have a diverse group of people creating the experience.Patricia Bory Assistant Clinical Professor; Chief Diversity & Inclusion Officer

 “Imagine creating classrooms and policy and research where you have a diverse group of people creating the experience.” she says.
 “That's what I'm trying to do.”

 Throughout this work, Bory is conscious of her own identity.

 “As a queer-identified, white, female, single parent of a biracial child — all those elements require me to understand how I show up and how people perceive me,” Bory explains.